w3c/rch-wg-charter/README.md

 6. submit the charter for approval to the W3C management;
 7. submit the text to an official review by the AC of W3C.

+Note that, in the process, the proposed name of the WG changed (from “Linked Data Signature” to “RDF Dataset Canonicalization and Hash”).
+This was to align with the discussion happening in step (5) above.

-The [properly rendered version](https://w3c.github.io/lds-wg-charter/) is also available.
+The [properly rendered version](https://w3c.github.io/rch-wg-charter/) is also available.